 The Board adopted the Director RSU Plan on March 20, 2014 and it was approved by shareholders on May 8, 2014.
 The Director RSU Plan was amended and restated effective December 8, 2015, December 18, 2017, March 14, 2019 and September 14, 2020.
 The Director RSU Plan was most recently amended and restated to accommodate grants of Director RSUs to Participants (as defined below) in the United Kingdom.
 These amendments did not require shareholder approval pursuant to the terms of the Director RSU Plan.
-Under the Director RSU Plan, only non-employee Directors of NFI and certain affiliates ("Eligible Directors") may receive Director RSUs or dividend restricted share units ("Dividend Director RSUs").
-Any current or former Eligible Director to whom a Director RSU or Dividend Director RSU was granted is a participant in the Director RSU Plan ("Participant" or "U.S. Participant" in the case of a United States citizen or resident alien).
+Under the Director RSU Plan, only non-employee Directors of NFI and certain affiliates ("Eligible Directors") may receive Director to whom a Director RSU or Dividend Director RSU was granted is a participant in the Director RSU Plan ("Participant" or "U.S. Participant" in the case of a United States citizen or resident alien).
 Unless otherwise noted below, the term "Participant" includes a "U.S. Participant".